 If you’re running an iPhone with limited storage, you’ll inevitably have to free up space at some point.
 Anything below 64GB will cause problems for users after 12 months or so of usage.
 If you’re in this camp, like a lot of people, it’s TIME to have a spring clean.
 And that means deleting all your photos and videos which are two of the biggest storage drains on your phone.

-How To Delete ALL Photos From iPhone:
+Delete Photos From iPhone

 - Open Photos App